YIXUANZ/rvd/README.md

 This repository comprises mainly two parts:

-1. The pretrained CrossNet model that leverages laryngograph data for voicing detection.
+1. The pretrained DC-CRN model (the updated CrossNet model will be released soon) that leverages laryngograph data for voicing detection.
 Initially, the model incorporates a pretraining strategy on the LibriSpeech dataset, utilizing pseudo voicing labels obtained through the RAPT algorithm [1].
 It is then fine-tuned on laryngograph datasets chosen for this study:

 - FDA [2]
 - PTDB-TUG [3]